Charles S. Cox, Jr, MD, FACS

 The program also develops novel bio-hybrid organs using cell-based and tissue engineering approaches to trauma and injury related problems.
 These efforts have recently resulted in two IND based cell therapeutic studies, and three patents in the past two years.
 The program is funded through the National Institutes of Health, Texas Higher Education Coordinating Board, Industry Collaboration, and philanthropic contributions.

 Dr. Cox has served on scientific study sections/review groups for the National Institutes of Health, American Heart Association, Veterans Affairs MERIT Awards, Department of Defense, Congressionally Directed Medical Research Programs, as well as National Research Programs in Canada, Singapore, and the Czech Republic.
-He is the author of over 100 scientific publications, 20 book chapters, and is the editor of a text in press entitled, Progenitor Cell Therapy for Neurological Injury.
+He is the author of over 200 scientific publications, 30 book chapters, and is the editor of a book entitled, Progenitor Cell Therapy for Neurological Injury.

 - English Plan II Honors - University of Texas at Austin, Austin, TX, 1984